So far, this series of lessons about dividend growth investing has focused on specifics:

-Hundreds of dividend companies have a long history of increasing their dividend regularly.
+Hundreds of dividend companies have a long history of increasing their dividends regularly.
 Companies such as McDonald’s (MCD), Coca-Cola (KO), and Johnson & Johnson (JNJ) have increased their dividends every year for decades.
 It is logical to expect that they will continue to do so if they possibly can.
-(Disclosure: I own McDonald’s.)
+(Disclosure: I own all 3 stocks.)

 9. Dividend stocks tend to be less volatile

-Not only might your principal rise over time, but historically dividend growth stocks have in fact outperformed the broad market in total returns.
-Numerous studies have shown this.
-They differ in methodology and timeframes, but the similarity in their conclusions is overwhelming.
+Numerous studies have shown that dividend growth stocks have outperformed the broad market in total returns.
+The studies differ in their methodology and timeframes, but the similarity in their conclusions is overwhelming.

 One such study was published by Robert Arnott and Clifford S. Asness, “Surprise!
 Higher Dividends = Higher Earnings Growth, (December, 2001).
 This study suggested that in companies that paid out a low ratio of their earnings as dividends, one often saw inefficient empire building, the funding of second-rate projects, and poor internal investments.
 These money-wasting companies delivered poor subsequent growth.

-In contrast, in companies with higher percentages of earnings paid out as dividends, the authors found more carefully chosen projects with better returns.
+In contrast, in companies with a higher percentage of earnings paid out as dividends, the authors found more carefully chosen projects with better returns.